Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Auditory Integration Training (AIT)

-the brain are distorted.
+received by the brain are distorted.
 It is also used for hypersensitivity to sound.
-Often regarded as a controversial therapy, AIT involves
+Often regarded as a controversial therapy,

-listening to vocal music through headphones connected to a device that electronically transforms the sounds.
-Training is provided
+AIT involves listening to vocal music through headphones connected to a device that electronically transforms the sounds.

 Although no scientific research exists to support this intervention, some parents feel it has made significant changes for their